 In the United States, there is no national standard when it comes to illegal drug disposal.
 Although there are federal standards regulating incineration of pharmaceuticals, those rules don’t apply to contraband substances.

-According to DEA Special Agent Rich Isaacson, the agency destroys any marijuana it seizes at EPA-approved, government-contracted incineration facilities, while other illicit drugs are burned in-house at DEA labs throughout the country.
+According to DEA Special Agent Rich Isaacson, the agency destroys any marijuana it seizes at EPA-approved, government-contracted incineration facilities.
+At the same time, other illicit drugs are burned in-house at DEA labs throughout the country.

 In most cases, the burns are controlled to prevent fumes or residue from being released into the community.
 Law enforcement has used hospital incinerators, foundries, and crematories to dispose of illegal drugs.
 However, some companies have expressed concern that allowing their equipment to be used for drug disposal could affect the quality of their product or skew employee drug tests.